When you think of pretzels what comes to mind?

 Next bring the 10 cups of water and the baking soda to a rolling boil in a large saucepan.

-Bake until dark golden brown in color, approximately 12 to 14 minutes.
+Place in the oven and until golden brown in color, approximately 12 to 14 minutes.

 Remove and set aside to cool for 5 minutes.
 From the aroma sweeping through my car on the way to the cinema to the soft taste these really are pretzels despite not having the dark shine on them.